Ruda nad Moravou: Sights

-The most valuable monument is the Renaissance castle.
+The most valuable monument of Ruda nad Moravou is the local Renaissance castle.
 Today it is privately owned and gradually reconstructed.

 The Church of Saint Lawrence is the landmark of the village.
 The current structure was built in 1784–1806.

 An architecturally valuable Empire building of a distillery from the first half of the 19th century has been preserved.
 There is also an Empire house from 1818.

-On the Háj Hill is an eponymous observation tower.
+On the hill Háj is the Háj observation tower.

 Twin towns – sister cities

 Ruda nad Moravou is twinned with: